WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 Namelist.fire
 ^^^^^^^^^^^^^

 For this case, we use the namelist.fire of Case Study 1 which defines the fuel types based on Anderson’s 13 fuel model.
-The structure of “namelist.fire” fire and the options definition are provided in Case Study 1-namelist.fire.
+The structure of “namelist.fire” fire and the options definition are provided in :ref:`Case Study 1-namelist.fire<c1NF>`.
 The namelist.fire of this case is as follows.

 &fuel_scalars
 ^^^^^^^^^^^^^